jakeberg/resume/tech_lead_assessment.md

 ### 12-Factor Application
 **Maestro - Study Orchestration**
 - Assisted in design of Temporal Workflows to orchestrate clinical trial data, ensuring easy scalability and reliability via a **distributed and microservice** architecture.
+Temporal Workflows were utilized for automatic updates to system data via triggers and schedules, managed by a **plugin architecture** system.
 - Automated release processes using **GitHub Actions** and Kubernetes rollout strategies via Argo CD and Gitub Actions, maintaing parody between environments with environement variables.
+System settings were stored in a repository, which is monitored by Argo CD for dynamic updates to environments.
 - Utilized backing services such as S3 to manage plugins for Plugin Architecture in system.
 Also used S3 to store all actions between Temporal Workflows for transfering large amounts of data between Temporal activities -- this also had the benifit of storing all activity data for autiting perposes.
+- Maintained **disposability and robusteness**  of temporal worker by designing a remediation mechanism into system startup.
+On startup, application would pull all existing plugins from S3 to create/delete any workflow schedule that may have been out of sync if system was offline.

-** SRE Responsibilities & IMS**
+**SRE Responsibilities & IMS**
 - Adhered to **externalized configurations** and environment variable management using Heroku for event-driven microservices.
 - Utilized **stateless services** for Lambda functions interacting with SNS and SQS queues.
+- Maintained **disposability and robusteness** with a remediation Lambda that would scan for ownership status if Ownership System was offline during resource collection.
+- Created **admin specific** page within app to update critical data.
+Admin page would check JWT for correct Azure group before allowing access to page.
+Admin could update important system data for Heroku Stack lifecycle updates.
+Admin could also stage outdated and unclaimed Heroku applications for spindown.

 **Data Marketplace**
 - Deployed a responsive React frontend with configurations managed through environment variables for seamless development and production transitions.